Wolf spider on concrete | American Pest Management

 Understanding the behavior of these spiders is crucial for your safety:

 • Brown Recluse Spiders: Brown recluses tend to be solitary creatures, avoiding humans whenever possible.
 They usually only bite in self-defense, preferring to escape rather than confront.
+These spiders are most active at night and prefer to stay hidden in dark, undisturbed spaces during the day.

 • Wolf Spiders: Wolf spiders, while also preferring solitude, are not aggressive towards humans.
 They actively hunt for insects and will generally avoid confrontation unless provoked or cornered.

-Prevention of Spiders in Your Home
+How to Prevent These Spiders in Your Home

 Back to Spider Exterminators – Control – Removal